dummystate3-ops/NTH/docs/SEO_STRATEGY.md

 ## 3. Tools Portfolio – SEO Value Assessment

 This section focuses on **search demand and competitive landscape**, not internal analytics.
-Categories and assessments use current tools from `MAJOR_TOOLS_AUDIT_REPORT.md` and `Views/Home/AllTools.cshtml`.
+Categories and assessments use current tools from `MAJOR_TOOLS_AUDIT_REPORT.md` and the All Tools hub at `Views/Tools/Index.cshtml`.

 ### 3.1 High-Value / High-Demand Tool Types (Global)